Join live or receive a link to the recording and earn a CE certificate

-Join education author and Applied Research Center leader Michael D. Toth and Executive Director Meg Bowen in this interactive edWebinar to learn why traditional core instruction does not translate to effective virtual instruction.
+Watch education author and Applied Research Center leader Michael D. Toth and Executive Director Meg Bowen in this recorded edWebinar to learn why traditional core instruction does not translate to effective virtual instruction.
 The more effective approach is acceleration through re-envisioned Tier 1 core instruction—virtual or in brick-and-mortar classrooms.
 Every educator should know the essential aspects of strong virtual core instruction and be able to flow from remote learning to physical classrooms—before an entire generation of students falls even farther behind.

 About the Presenters